 7 Signs of Pinhole Leaks in Copper Pipes

 Tiny leaks can be difficult to locate, especially if they’re underneath counters or behind walls.
 If you suspect you may have a pinhole leak in your copper plumbing, look for any of the following signs:

 - Higher water bill: All leaks will raise your water bill, no matter how small

 - Lower water pressure: Pressure leaks out of pinhole leaks just like water does, which will result in lower water pressure throughout your home

-- Dripping sounds: Try to follow the sound to the leak itself, if possible
+- Dripping sounds: If possible follow the sound to the leak itself

 - Water damage: Especially under or around your pipes

 - Mold or mildew growth: Especially near your pipes

 - Condensation on your pipes: The outside of your pipes should never feel damp